apache/activemq-website/README.md

 1. Fork the [Apache ActiveMQ site repository](https://github.com/apache/activemq-website) to your github account.
 2. Create a new branch from `master`
+3. Test your changes locally
-3. Add commit(s) to your branch
+4. Add commit(s) to your branch
-4. Test your changes locally
 5. Open a pull request on the github mirror
 6. An ActiveMQ committer will review and merge your changes

 If you are a committer, do the following:

 1. Update the `master` branch with your (or a Pull Request's) changes.
-2. Run `build.sh` and ensure that all updates made are reflected in the `content` directory, commit any that are not.
+2. Run `serve.sh`/ `build.sh`and very the updates made look appropriate.
-3. Push this branch to the ASF remote and the site will automatically be updated within seconds.
+3. Push the changes to the ASF remote.
+4. The CI build will run and commit the generated site to the `asf-site` branch automatically within a few minutes, from where it will also be published.
+CI build status mails go to the commits list.
+4. Verify the updated website works as expected by browsing it.